 The History of Baby Bottles

 I saw an article the other day about baby bottles that were 2000-3000 years old!
 That got me thinking about how parents have been trying to feed their children for millennia, and I wanted to learn about the history of baby bottles.
+When were baby bottles invented?
 What did Victorian era baby bottles look like?
 What about vintage baby bottles my parents or grandparents used?
 I’ve seen some antique banana- shaped baby bottles, what time period are those from?